 It’s that unfortunate time of year again.
-Fleas are itchy, they’re unhygienic and you don’t want them landing on your children to wreak havoc on them too.
-Often, traditional medical responses contain chemicals you are advised not to touch.
+Fleas are itchy, they’re unhygienic and you don’t want the pests landing on your children to wreak havoc on them too.
+Often, traditional flea removal products contain chemicals you are advised not to touch.
 If you shouldn’t touch them yourself, it doesn’t sit well with many that your dog should have to come into contact with such chemicals either!
-But, you also don’t want weeks of straining your eyes for the tiniest flicker through the air and nobody wants to be on edge each time their dog gives goes for an itch.
-However, fear not, below are some of the most effective, safe, and natural treatment options have been collated.
+But, you also don’t want weeks of straining your eyes for the tiniest flicker through the air and nobody wants to be on edge each time their dog goes for an itch.
+Fear not, below are some of the most effective, safe, and natural treatment and repellant options.

 It may seem a peculiar flea deterrent, but there is an increasing amount of research to show that citrus is an effective way to keep fleas at bay.
-A paper written by the International Research Journal of Pharmacy highlighted the many benefits that can be taken from oranges, one of which, is its flea fighting capabilities!
+A paper written by the International Research Journal of Pharmacy highlighted the many benefits that can be taken from citrus fruits like lemons and oranges, one of which, is its flea fighting capabilities!
 It is the limonene, taken from the oil extracted from the rind that contains the insect repellant you require.

-It is widely accepted that the most effective way to control the flea problem is to prevent the infestation all together.
-Donato Traversa wrote a compelling article outlining the threat of fleas and advocating the use of nematodes to fight the problem.
+It is widely accepted that the most effective way to control the flea problem is to prevent the infestation altogether.
+Studies have been done outlining the threat of fleas and advocating the use of nematodes to fight the problem.
 When soil temperatures rise above 45 degrees for at least two to three weeks of the year, in the summer, spring, and fall, this is the perfect time to use nematodes.

-Nematodes are minute wormlike animals found in soil.
+Nematodes are minute worms found in soil.
 Why do they work?
 They eat fleas!
 You just add water to the package they come in and apply them to your lawn with a watering can.
-They can be bought from most garden stores and remain one of the most effective, safe and natural preventative measures, you as an owner can take.
+They can be bought from most garden stores and remain one of the most effective, safe and natural preventative measures for keeping fleas out of the yard.